 "Technical standards incorporated into law are some of the most important rules of our modern society.
 In a democracy, the people must have the right to read, know, and speak about the laws by which we choose to govern ourselves.”

 —Carl Malamud Founder, Public.Resource.Org

 Our laws belong to all of us, and we should be able to find, read, and comment on them free of registration requirements, fees, and other roadblocks.
 Private organizations must not be allowed to abuse copyright to control who can read and speak the law, or where and how laws can be accessed.
-But that’s exactly what several industry groups are trying to do, and they’ve picked a fight with Public.Resource.Org (“Public Resource”), a tiny non-profit founded by open records advocate Carl Malamud whose mission is to make government more accessible.
+But that’s exactly what several industry groups are trying to do, and they’ve picked a fight with Public.Resource.Org (“Public Resource”), a tiny non-profit founded by open records advocate Carl Malamud .
+Public Resource's mission is both simple and powerful: to make government information more accessible.